Welcome! The menu in XLReporting has 4 main sections:

 don't have to start from scratch, you have working examples which you can start with.
 You

 can add or change configuration at any point in time.
-Read how to configure reports, models, imports, or data sets.
+Read how to define reports, models, imports, or data sets.

 - My account - this is where you can change your settings,